 This understanding of the church as a spiritual family also helps to explain why Paul tells Timothy, “Do not rebuke an older man, but exhort him as a father, younger men as brothers, older women as mothers, younger women as sisters, with all purity” (1 Tim.
 5:1-2).
 In other words, treat others in the body of Christ as though they are family, because, as we have seen, they are family.

-In my opinion and experience, those who appose the age segregated teaching of children in the churches rarely think deeply enough about the implications of such New Testament teaching.
+In my experience, those who appose the age segregated teaching of children in the churches rarely think deeply enough about the implications of such New Testament teaching.
 Yet I think it does have some important implications.
 For example, when we come together as the family of God in Christ Jesus, I see no reason why other spiritual fathers, mothers, sisters, and brothers cannot teach my children as I would (so long as they are gifted by God for such a role in the church).
 Why can’t a woman take some of the children apart, for example, and teach them the things of God, much as a mother in a biological family might do with her children?
 Shouldn't my believing children be able to be recipients of the gifts God has given to their spiritual family?
 Are they not every bit as much members of this spiritual family as I am?
 And, if I have unbelieving children, why wouldn't I want them to meet my spiritual family, hear the Gospel from them, and experience their witness to Christ as I have?

 This is a crucial issue with a number of the families I have encountered over the years who claim to be part of the Family Integrated Church Movement (FICM).
-Not only do they often minimize the role of the church body in the lives of their children, they also very often minimize any authority the local church may have with regard to their family members as well.
+Not only do they often minimize the role of the church body in the lives of their children, but they also very often minimize any authority the local church may have with regard to their family members as well.
 Sam Waldron has done a good job addressing this issue in his article entitled The Relation of Church and Family, in which he deals with the relationship of the authority of the local church to that of the family.
 For example, after listing some “praiseworthy features” of the FICM (and there are several), Dr. Waldron warns:

 All this being said, there are significant philosophical and practical issues raised by this movement that contradict a biblical ecclesiology and infringe on the rights and authority of the church ….